-Cheryl A. Chase is executive vice president, principal and general counsel of Chase Enterprises, a private holding company engaged primarily in commercial real estate development and management.
+Cheryl A. Chase is co-president, principal and general counsel of Chase Enterprises, a private holding company engaged primarily in commercial real estate development and management.
 A graduate of Tufts University, she received her J.D. from the University of Connecticut School of Law in 1978.
 Ms. Chase's present affiliations include vice chair of the board of directors of UConn Health, a trustee of the University of Connecticut Law School Foundation, a member of the Connecticut Science Center board of trustees, a trustee of the Wadsworth Atheneum Museum of Art, and a past director of numerous public and private institutions.

 225 Asylum Street, 29th Floor

 Sanford Cloud Jr. is the chairman and chief executive officer of the Cloud Company, LLC.
 He is the former president and CEO of the human relations organization National Conference for Community and Justice, which he represented as a member of President Carter’s delegation overseeing the first Palestinian elections.
 Before coming to the NCCJ, he was a partner at Robinson and Cole in Hartford, and prior to that he was vice president of Aetna’s Corporate Public Involvement, and executive director of the Aetna Foundation.
 He also helped found National Voices for an Inclusive 21st Century, a collaboration of national human relations and civil right organizations.